 Three Prussian regiments (Manteuffel, Braunschweig-Bevern and Kleist (?)) from Bevern's left wing made slow but steady progress on the slopes of the Lobosch.
 Lacy reinforced the Austrian right wing under his command with Browne Infantry and Alt-Colloredo Infantry.

 Around 11:00 a.m., the mist persisting, Frederick ordered Lieutenant-General Baron von Kyau, positioned in the centre of his lines, to make a reconnaissance in force of the Austrian line.
-Kyau, with 3 cuirassier regiments (Garde du Corps, Gens d'Armes and 2 sqns of Prinz von Preußen) advanced through the mist towards the centre.
-He was supported by the Bayreuth Dragoons.
-The right flank of Kyau's cuirassiers was soon enfiladed by the fire of the Austrian grenadiers occupying Sullowitz (present-day Sulejovice).
-The Austrian Erzherzog Joseph Dragoons then charged in the flank of Kyau's cuirassiers which were rescued by the supporting Bayreuth Dragoons.
+Kyau, with 3 cuirassier regiments (Garde du Corps, Gens d'Armes and 2 sqns of Prinz von Preußen) advanced through the mist towards the centre supported by the Bayreuth Dragoons.
+Kyau's cuirassiers were soon enfiladed on their right by the fire of the Austrian grenadiers occupying Sullowitz (present-day Sulejovice).
+The Austrian Erzherzog Joseph Dragoons then charged in the flank of Kyau's cuirassiers who were rescued by the supporting Bayreuth Dragoons.
 With the help of these dragoons, Kyau pushed back the Austrian cavalry up to the sunken road.
-The Prussian cavalry was then fired upon with case-shot by the Austrian batteries from Lobositz and with musketry by the Grenzers entrenched in the sunken road.
+The Prussian cavalry was then fired upon with case shot by the Austrian batteries from Lobositz and with musketry by the Grenzers entrenched in the sunken road.
 A counter-attack by the Austrian Stampach Cuirassiers and Cordova Cuirassiers finally drove back the Prussian cavalry up to the foot of the Homolka.
-After this first cavalry engagement, both cavalries took refuge under their guns.
+After this first cavalry engagement, both armies' cavalry took refuge under their guns.

-Meanwhile, Bevern had difficulties to take control of the Lobosch and was obliged to gradually increase his commitment in this quarter, sending 4 additional battalions (Itzenplitz, Grenadier Battalion 3/6 Kleist and I./Münchow) to reinforced the 7 battalions already engaged.
-Nevertheless, the Grenzers continued to oppose him stubborn resistance.
+Meanwhile, Bevern had difficulty taking control of the Lobosch and was obliged to gradually increase his commitment in this quarter, sending 4 additional battalions (Itzenplitz, Grenadier Battalion 3/6 Kleist and I./Münchow) to reinforced the 7 battalions already engaged.
+Nevertheless, the Grenzers continued to put up stubborn resistance.

-Around 1:00 p.m., Frederick was doubting the issue of the battle.
+Around 1:00 p.m., Frederick had doubts about the issue of the battle.
 He decided to personally quit the battlefield, leaving overall command to Keith.
 Before his departure, he ordered Bevern to renew his assault on the Lobosch and Keith to support this assault as much as he could.
 Bevern finally managed to take control of the Lobosch.